carlmylo/docu-rpcs3/pages/english/instruments/list/intro.md

 ![A GIF of a user dragging the Wii Rock Band Guitar configuration into their RPCS3 folder.](https://raw.githubusercontent.com/hmxmilohax/rb3-pc//main/assets/images/xtra/instrepoinstall.gif "Installing a configuration from the Instrument Repo")

-Most of the time, these controller profiles should work out of the box but if they don't, try changing the controller listed in "`Devices`", next to the "`Refresh`" button until it receives an input.
+Most of the time, these controller profiles should work out of the box.
+If they don't, try changing the controller listed in "`Devices`", next to the "`Refresh`" button until it receives an input.
 You can edit this while the game is running.

-The profiles are formatted for single players.
-If you need to use a combination of various controllers for local multiplayer or want to quickly swap between multiple instruments, you can try the guide below for manually [[#mapping]](#mapping) additional controllers.
+Keep in mind that the profiles are formatted for single players.
+You will need to add all instruments needed.

 Alternatively, you can combine multiple files if you know your way around text editors like Notepad++ or Sublime Text.
 Select everything from line 2 to the end of line 86 in the `Default.yml` file of the instrument you want to add, then copy it.